The 5 Best Mattresses For Side Sleepers of 2026

 3

-We've tested more than 40 mattresses, and below are our recommendations for the best mattresses for side sleepers.
-If you want to learn more about choosing the right mattress for your needs, check out our mattress shopping guide, mattress size guide, or our rundown of the different mattress types.
+We've tested more than 45 mattresses, and below are our recommendations for the best mattresses for side sleepers.
 For a wider view of the mattress market, see our recommendations for the best mattresses.
-If you prefer the contouring feel of memory foam, check out our picks for the best memory foam mattresses.
+If you prefer the contouring feel of memory foam, check out our picks for the best memory foam mattresses, or see the best cooling mattresses for more options for hot sleepers.

 Quick Look